 The Politics of Prevention is an occasional series on the effects of state policy on women's health services.
 Participate in our project by sharing your women's health story here.

-In the last year, abortion clinics across the state have closed as a result of strict abortion regulations approved in 2013 by the Republican-led Texas Legislature.
+Abortion clinics across the state have closed as a result of strict regulations on the procedure approved in 2013 by the Republican-led Texas Legislature.
 In August 2013, before the rules took effect, there were 40 licensed abortion providers in Texas.

-After a 5th Circuit Court of Appeals ruling on Thursday, there will be just eight abortion clinics authorized to perform the procedure had dropped to eight.
-On Tuesday, a ruling by the three-judge panel of the 5th Circuit Court of Appeals allowed the state to continue enforcing the requirements that doctors performing abortions have hospital admitting privileges within 30 miles of a clinic and that clinics meet the same standards as ambulatory surgical centers.
-Meanwhile, the constitutionality of those measures remains under appeal.
+By October 2014, the number of licensed abortion facilities able to perform the procedure had dropped to eight.
+On Tuesday, a ruling by the three-judge panel of the 5th Circuit Court of Appeals allowed the state to continue enforcing the requirements that doctors performing abortions have hospital admitting privileges within 30 miles of a clinic, and that clinics meet the same standards as ambulatory surgical centers.

-The map shows where licensed abortion facilities were located in August 2013, before the legislation took effect; the facilities that were open as of March 2014, when this project was originally produced; and the facilities that remained open as of October 2014, when a 5th Circuit Court of Appeals ruling allowed the state to enforce the admitting privileges and ambulatory surgical center rules may be enforced.
+The map shows where licensed abortion facilities were located in August 2013, before the legislation took effect; the facilities that were open as of March 2014, when this project was originally produced; and the facilities that remained open as of October 2014, when a 5th Circuit Court of Appeals ruling allowed the state to enforce the admitting privileges and ambulatory surgical center rules.
 Roll over the facilities to see details about their location and history.

 This story was produced with the support of the Dennis A. Hunt Fund for Health Journalism, a program of the USC Annenberg School of Journalism's California Endowment for Health Journalism Fellowships, and in partnership with Kaiser Health News, an editorially independent program of the Henry J. Kaiser Family Foundation, a nonprofit, nonpartisan health policy research and communication organization not affiliated with Kaiser Permanente.

 Texas Tribune donors or members may be quoted or mentioned in our stories, or may be the subject of them.
 For a complete list of contributors, click here.